SA-Inc/node_js_example_rest_api_for_dku/readme.md

-The Description for Project
+Example REST API for DKU

+In `readme.md` File put the Description for a new Project.

+- Project Structure
+- Data Structure
+- Frameworks and Modules
 - Variables
 - Functions
 - Classes
 - Properties
 - Methods
-- Project Structure
+- Requests
-- Data Structure
+- Algorithms
 - Test Cases
 - etc